elibroftw/blog.elijahlopez.ca/content/posts/rest-apis-do-not-return-404.md

 ---
-title: "REST APIs: Do Not Return 404 When A Resource is Null"
+title: "A REST API Should Not Return 404 When A Resource is Null"
 date: 2024-03-27T10:35:26-04:00
 draft: false
-tags: [
+tags:
-    "programming",
+  - programming
-    "tutorial",
+  - tutorial
-    "backend",
+  - backend
-]
+  - opinion
 ---